The family farm

 Klostergarden® has its origins in Utstein® Farm, the closest neighbour of Utstein Monastery, which is Norway’s only preserved medieval monastery.
 The buildings and the area in general have been put to many different uses through the years, including as a seat for chieftains, a royal estate, monastery, manor, family farm and a museum.
 Today, Utstein Farm is run by Inger Lise and Anders Schanche Rettedal, as the 11th generation.
 We have around 600 winter-fed sheep, 1600 pigs, 15-30 free-range pigs, 30 beef cattle with calves and a large preserved cultural landscape to look after.
 We have also established a farm shop, at the boat house next to Utstein Monastery.
 The production we have today is based on generations of knowledge and a genuine commitment to Utstein, the agriculture and animal husbandry.

 This map shows parts of the current property of Utstein Farm.
 The farm also consist of farm land and farm buildings at “Bakklandet” (“Beite”), and “Søndre Lamholmen” (south of “Langholmen”/”Kuholmen”) as well as Persahuset tjust left from the Monastery.
-The family also manage two farms at “Fjøløy” and run a farm building at one farm at Mosterøy.
+This is equivalent to the larger part of Utstein, which constitutes approximately 410 acres.
+The family also manage two farms at “Fjøløy” and run a farm building at two farms at «Mosterøy».
 The farm also has property in “Suldal” together with other farmers.

 THE 1700s